imeckler/mote/README.md

 clash with the Prelude function.

 ![](/images/readme/1.png)
-We then start the editing session by calling `:SlickLoadCurrentFIle`
+We then start the editing session by calling `:MoteLoadCurrentFIle`

 An underscore expression is called a *hole*.
-When programming with slick, there is a notion of the "current hole": the unfinished expression currently being worked on.
+When programming with Mote, there is a notion of the "current hole": the unfinished expression currently being worked on.

 When you want to work on a particular hole, you *enter* the hole.
-The command in the slick vim plugin is `:call slick#nextHole()`, which jumps your cursor to the next hole.
+The command in the Mote vim plugin is `:call mote#nextHole()`, which jumps your cursor to the next hole.
 ![](/images/readme/3.png)